Cook County Democratic Party

 Political party in Illinois, U.S.

 The Cook County Democratic Party is an American county-level political party organization which represents voters in 50 wards in the city of Chicago and 30 suburban townships of Cook County.
 The organization has dominated Chicago politics (and consequently, Illinois politics) since the 1930s.
 It relies on an organizational structure of a ward or township committeeperson (until 2018 legal name change, "committeeman") to elect candidates.
-At the height of its influence under Richard J. Daley in the 1960s when political patronage in employment was endemic in American cities, it was one of the most powerful political machines in American history.
-By the beginning of the 21st century the party had largely ceased to function as a machine due to the legal dismantling of the patronage system under the Shakman Decrees issued by the federal court in Chicago.
+At the height of its influence under Richard J. Daley in the 1960s, in contrast to other American big city political machines which saw decline in political patronage in employment in the wake of the New Deal reforms of the 1930s, it was one of the most powerful political machines in American history.
+By the 1980s, the party had largely ceased to function as a machine due to the legal dismantling of the patronage system under the Shakman Decrees issued by the federal court in Chicago.
 The current Chair is Toni Preckwinkle, who is also the elected Cook County Board president.